HandersonMarinho/secure-webapi-owin/README.md

 # Overview

-This is basic and lightweight ASP.NET project showing how to create a secure webapi using Bearer authentication with Microsoft Owin and OAuth.
+This is a basic and lightweight ASP.NET project showing how to create a secure webapi using bearer authentication with Owin and OAuth.

 # Stack